apostrophecms/apostrophe-lean-frontend/README.md

 ## What does it do?

-A leaner frontend js world for [ApostropheCMS](https://apostrophecms.org) 2.x.
+A leaner frontend js and css world for [ApostropheCMS](https://apostrophecms.org) 2.x.
 No jQuery, no lodash, no async module, etc. You still get a way to write widget players, tiny workarounds for some of the silliest gaps in older browsers, and some players for standard widgets that are pushed to the browser only if you enable them.

 This module is designed to be feasible for use back to the IE9 compatibility level.